bhimanshu2025/misty/User Guide/general_README.md

 # misty
 Refer this write-up incase you have used misty/README.md to deploy misty project.
 This doc explains steps to configure and deploy topologies through misty.

+>[!Note]
+>The tool only configures objects in Mist.
+Its expected the devices are adopted in Mist already either through whitebox onboarding or through claim code adoption process.

 ## STEP 1
 This doc assumes user has followed steps from misty/README.md to deploy misty project.